engeir/hack-md-notes/cesm_lme_deconvolution.md

 ## All ensemble members averaging

 We use all ensemble members to average over, where each ensemble run have been smoothed prior to averaging by removing frequencies in the Fourier domain.
-This include the seasonal variability and some of the overtones found at multiples of the seasonal frequency.
+This includes the seasonal variability and some overtones found at multiples of the seasonal frequency.

 After this, the time series are flipped (multiplied by -1), then shifted and scaled to have a mean of zero and unit standard deviation.
 Finally, the time series are again